olegantonyan/mpz/README.md

 ## Limitations

 - Uses external codecs installed on your OS (through QtMultimedia, using ffmpeg or GStreamer backend on Linux);
-- Global hotkeys don't work in Wayland.
+- Global hotkeys don't work in Wayland (https://github.com/olegantonyan/mpz/issues/129, but in KDE Plasma, for example, global media keys work and send MPRIS commands to the player).

-Starting at Qt 6.4, QtMultimedia supports ffmpeg backend on Linux.
-You can enable it via environment variable QT_MEDIA_BACKEND: `QT_MEDIA_BACKEND=ffmpeg mpz`.
+Starting at Qt 6.4, QtMultimedia supports ffmpeg backend on Linux, and it seems like they are heading towards enabling it by default.
+You can set multimedia bakend via environment variable QT_MEDIA_BACKEND: `QT_MEDIA_BACKEND=ffmpeg mpz` or `QT_MEDIA_BACKEND=gstreamer mpz`.

-NOTE: currently on openSUSE Tumbleweed (~ year 2024) they seem to be using ffmpeg by default and this may cause issues.
-You can switch to gstreamer via the same environment variable `QT_MEDIA_BACKEND=gstreamer mpz`.

 ### mpd impedance mismatch
 When used as an [mpd](https://musicpd.org) client, there is a fundamental difference that can lead to some weird behavior.
 By design mpz does not have an explicit playback queue - the playlist itself is the queue.
 In mpd, there's an explicit playback queue and playlists are merely lists of tracks that can be loaded into the queue to play.